26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Colourful Mexico City vegan tacos

-This is a fun, colorful vegan taco stand (with a hidden restaurant around the corner) on Calle Merida not far from Paxil.
+This is a fun, colorful taco stand (with a restaurant around the corner) on Calle Merida not far from Paxil.

 Served on bright red plates, the tacos are super colorful when covered with pink cabbage, pineapple, cactus, and wedges of lime.
 There are tacos, volcanoes, quesadillas, gringas, and drinks like kombucha and ginger beer.

 The dedication to recreating Mexico City street meats is impressive: there’s replica pastor, suadero, milanesa, and more.
-The vegan suadero was the best I’ve tried.
+The plant-based suadero was the best I’ve tried.

 Gracias Madre was temporarily an enigma for me because it says it opens at 9am but 4pm is more accurate.
 Before then, the stand isn’t there, however I believe the Google times refer to the sit-down restaurant hidden around the corner on Tabasco where you can eat from morning to evening.